officialrobert/moneturn-book-library/README.md

 - Make sure Docker engine is running
 - Make sure PostgreSQL database is running
+- Make sure the environment variables are set
 - Make sure the server project dependencies are installed

 ## Links